nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **After input:**
 ![notedelete-step-3](images/note/notedelete-step-3.png)

-You are now done with the guided tutorial for `note`.
+You are now done with the guided tutorial for `notedelete`.

 <div markdown="block" class="alert alert-warning">